Manish2721/Manish2721/README.md

 - 👋 Hi, I’m @Manish2721
-- 👀 I’m interested in cyber security and coding
+- 👀 I’m interested in Data Science and AI
-- 🌱 I’m currently learning ..cyber security
+- 🌱 I’m currently learning ..
+Advanced Data Analytics
-- 💞️ I’m looking to collaborate on .projects on cyber attacks
+- 💞️ I’m looking to collaborate on .projects on Deep learning and Analytics
 - 📫 How to reach me ... minnunani2121@gmail.com
 -